SlavaLikhohub/Abstract-DC-Drive-Master/README.rst

 Description
 ***********

-This repository is project of control system for DC motor using PID regulator.
+This repository an example of controling DC drive `Abstract-DC-Drive <https://github.com/SlavaLikhohub/Abstract-DC-Drive>`_.
 It is based on `Abstract-STM32Fx <https://github.com/SlavaLikhohub/Abstract-STM32Fx>`_ library.

 Tested using the **STM32F103 Bluepill**.